Hala Al-Abdallah Yacoub: Censorship and cinema

 Determination is a necessity in the field of documentaries to give them the true, brave and free feel.
 Hala says that "a documentary cannot be neutral and objective, must not be.
 Otherwise, it becomes similar to propaganda films.
 A documentary must take a stand and defend it through he choice of a subject, the axis of treatment and the desired result.
 All this requires a deep commitment; each documentary must be a fight and an adventure.“We make a film to defend freedom, but we must also do it in freedom.”

 Ramadfilm

-The three directors, Omar Amiralay, Moaammad Malas, and Omar Mohammad formed a unity where Hala joined them and started producing films with love and deep commitment.
+The three directors, Omar Amiralay, Mohammad Malas, and Omar Mohammad formed a unity where Hala joined them and started producing films with love and deep commitment.
 Ramadfilm started 20 years ago in Lebanon, under the name of Maram CTV.
 With the return of Omar Amiralay to Syria, Maram CTV moved to Damascus with a new name; Ramadfilm.
 Chaired by Omar Amiralay, Ramadfilm produced all of Amiralay's documentaries, as well as The Night by Malas, and Sacrifices from O. Mohammad, and the films of some French directors.